 23. The primary purpose of this methodology for determining incremental entry capacity volumes is to indicate the way in which National Grid will interpret the results of long term entry capacity auctions in terms of whether or not to seek to allocate obligated incremental entry capacity rights to Users.
-In considering this, National Grid believes it is appropriate to consider the financial incentives it faces under conditions of the Licence, in particular as a result of the entry capacity investment incentive.
+In considering this, National Grid believes it is appropriate to consider the financial incentives it faces under conditions of the Licence, in particular as a result of the entry capacity investment incentive and incremental capacity delivery incentives or maximum revenue entitlement allowed under, for example, the accelerated release of incremental obligated entry capacity.
 However, National Grid also believes it is important for the assessment to be set in the context of its wider obligations.
 The methodology set out in this statement therefore seeks to describe the circumstances in which National Grid believes there would (or would not) be a sufficient signal from entry capacity auctions to create a presumption in favour of releasing incremental entry capacity.